-You should particularly be aware of the obligations imposed by HRNSW's enabling legislation, the Harness Racing Act 2009, in relation to conflicts of interest.
-Members have various duties under that Act, including:
+You should particularly be aware of the obligations imposed by the Act, in relation to conflicts of interest.
+Members have various duties under that Act, including to:

-To disclose pecuniary interests in a matter being considered by the HRNSW Board, if that interest appears to raise a conflict with the proper performance of the member's duties in relation to consideration of the matter (Clause 10, Schedule One of the Act).
-Note that clause 11 gives an extended definition of what constitutes a "pecuniary interest"; and

-To act in the public interest and the interests of the NSW harness racing industry as a whole (clause 12, Schedule One of the Act).
+- disclose pecuniary interests1 in a matter being considered by the HRNSW Board, if that interest appears to raise a conflict with the proper performance of the member's duties in relation to consideration of the matter (refer clause 10, Schedule 1 of the Act); and - act in the public interest and the interests of the NSW harness racing industry as a whole (refer clause 12, Schedule 1 of the Act).

 While these duties are cast on members, under this Code all officers are expected to meet the same standards of conduct.
-In the case of staff-related pecuniary interests, the appropriate disclosure is to your supervisor or the Chief Executive Officer, where you are dealing with a matter that could involve the appearance of conflict due to a pecuniary interest.
+In the case of staff-related pecuniary interests, the appropriate disclosure is to your supervisor or the CEO of HRNSW, where you are dealing with a matter that could involve the appearance of conflict due to a pecuniary interest.